Global torus blocks in the necklace channel: Casimir equations

 \paragraph{Lower-point blocks.} In the context of the Casimir equations the $1$-pt block has been studied before \cite{Kraus:2017ezw}.
 For such a block we only have the first equation \eqref{CAS} which can be reduced to a hypergeometric equation.
-The factor $z_1^{-h}$ in \eqref{1pt} ensures that the given conformal block satisfies the Ward identity $\mathcal{L}^{(1)}_0 \cF_{1} (q, z_1|h, h_{\alpha}) =0$.
 The solution to this equation corresponding to the behavior $q^{h_{\alpha}}$ at $ q \rightarrow 0$ is given by \eqref{1pt}.
+The factor $z_1^{-h}$ in \eqref{1pt} ensures that the given block satisfies the Ward identity $\mathcal{L}^{(1)}_0 \cF_{1} (q, z_1|h, h_{\alpha}) =0$.

 Compared to the $1$-pt block, general $2$- and $3$-pt blocks are non-trivial functions of coordinates $z_i$ which can be mixed with $q$.
-Concerning the Ward identity \eqref{Ward} it is satisfied for the $2$-pt block \eqref{t0} and hence, it also holds for \eqref{t1} and for $s=2,3$ that are listed in Appendix \bref{sec:ma2} since they only depend on the ratio $x = z_1/z_2$.
+Concerning the Ward identity \eqref{Ward} it is satisfied for the $2$-pt block \eqref{t0} and hence, it also holds for \eqref{t1} and for cases listed in Appendix \bref{sec:ma2} since they only depend on the ratio $x = z_1/z_2$.
 The same applies to the $3$-pt blocks found in Section \bref{sec:ttr} and Appendix \bref{sec:ma3}.
 Since the Casimir equations can be easily written out for $N=2,3$ blocks we straightforwardly check them using computer algebra.
 It also allows us to find and verify a number of properties that may be useful later (see also Appendices \bref{sec:ma2} and \bref{sec:ma3}).
 In particular, for $N=2$ the Casimir system \eqref{CAS} is invariant under the change $z_1 \leftrightarrow z_2, ~ q \rightarrow 1/q$ in the $2$-pt block function.

 \paragraph{The $N$-pt necklace block.} Since the necklace block $\cF^{(s_1,s_2)}_{N} (q, \mathbf{z}|h, \tilde h)$ is expressed as a sum over comb channel blocks multiplied by functions $B^{(k,l)}$, one can exploit the fact that such comb blocks are determined by the system of (plane) Casimir equations.
 For the case $s_1 = s_2 =0$ we trace how the system \eqref{CAS} is reduced to Casimir equations for the comb block $\tilde{G}_{N} (\mathbf{z}|h, \tilde h)$.
 We also discuss the case $s_{1,2} \neq 0$ at the end of the section.